wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 That's obviously not what we want but this is just to demonstrate that it is responding to our key pressed.

-One thing Wes doesn't like doing is hardcoding the values like `x = x - 10;`.
+One thing Wes doesn't like doing is hard coding the values like `x = x - 10;`.

 Instead, setup a variable amount and set that at the top of the file and reference it to change the value whenever we want.